-and all of the second s n lante v lante i lanten eve lanten en ingenere ander 14 jaard on opense in the source market with the 200 met over 1000 met for the source of capital movement Interview 5 1 - We [MSC] allow freedom of capital movement, in and out of the country.
-Which means foreign companies find it very easy to set up in Malaysia, because I can bring in money to set up and if I operate as a profit, I can repatriate back the dividends to my own country foreign knowled workers ge Interview 5 1 - We [MSC] allow unrestricted employment of foreign knowledge workers employment v process isa Interview 5 1 - If company needs a specific skills or a language skill that is not available in Malaysia, the process for approving employment pass is about five (5) days from start to finish internet censorship Interview 5 1 - Part of the guarantee is no internet censorship, another guarantee would be to erect globally competitive telecommunication towers, which means if the company is looking at setting up call-center or direct center financial incentives Interview 5 2 - Government provides competitive financial incentives including no corporate tax or an investment tax allowance for up to ten years and no duties on the import of multimedia equipment. foreign workers Interview 5 2 - Government also allow unrestricted employment of foreign knowledge workers, which is very important, intellectual property 2 - There is also intellectual property protection and cyberlaws in place. telecom tariff Interview 5 2 - Malaysia telecoms tariffs is globally competitive compared to some other ITO destinations One-stop service Interview 5 2 - Multimedia Development Corporation (MDeC) - one stop service agency, this make it easy for any MSC status organisation to complete his or her need at one place, without unnecessary delay laan waan in tinii tin tinii taala Local TO Organisations becoming Global Text Segment Interview 2-2 Awareness is another problem in Malaysian ITO environment local organisations were not going beyond Malaysia shore, whereas there are abundant opportunities offshore, CSA is able to position itself globally because it is a member of Computer Sciences Corporation (CSC).
-No desire to go offshore Interview 5-1 Yes, I can say that part of government strategies this year and next year is to select some companies, which we have already begin.
-May be four or five Malaysian companies to take global.
-Malaysian's global companies Interview 5-1 And when we are talking like that there some companies who are already going global from Malaysia.
-Company like Celcom, which is a business processing outsourcing (BPO) company, they got about 2000 people in Malaysia they have office in Srilanka, India.
+T mm 1368, 469 - 444 AV TEN 4 AND T. WHIRE A PH capital movement Interview 5-1 We [MSC] allow freedom of capital movement, in and out of the country.
+Which means foreign companies find it very easy to set up in Malaysia, because I can bring in money to set up and if I operate as a profit, I can repatriate back the dividends to my own country foreign knowledg workers e Interview 5- We [MSC] allow unrestricted employment of foreign knowledg workers employment visa process a Interview 5- If company needs a specific skills or a language skill that is no available in Malaysia, the process for approving employment pas is about five (5) days from start to finish internet censorship Interview 5-1 Part of the guarantee is no internet censorship, another guarante would be to erect globally competitive telecommunication towers which means if the company is looking at setting up call-center odirect center financial incentives Interview 5-2 Government provides competitive financial incentives including n corporate tax or an investment tax allowance for up to ten year and no duties on the import of multimedia equipment. foreign workers Interview 5- 2 Government also allow unrestricted employment of foreign knowledge workers, which is very important, intellectual property Interview 5- 2 There is also intellectual property protection and cyberlaws is place. telecom tariff Interview 5-2 Malaysia telecoms tariffs is globally competitive compared to some other ITO destinations One-stop service Interview 5-2 Multimedia Development Corporation (MDeC) - one stop service agency, this make it easy for any MSC status organisation to complete his or her need at one place, without unnecessary delay Local I TO Organisations becoming Global Segment TO Awareness In 2- 2 Awareness is another problem in Malaysian ITO environment local organisations were not going beyond Malaysia shore, whereas there are abundant opportunities offshore, CSA is able to position itself globally because it is a member of Computer Sciences Corporation (CSC).
+No desire to go offshore Global ambition In 5- Yes, I can say that part of government strategies this year and next year is to select some companies, which we have already begin.